CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** User Account Control (UAC) **

 User Account Control (UAC) was introduced in Windows Vista.
 It ensures that an increase in rights is required for administrative tasks.
 Until then, most users had worked as administrators, with the potential for malicious software.
 If an administrator logs in with UAC enabled, he works with restricted rights.
-Only after confirmation in a special dialog box does an application receive administrative permissions.
+Only after confirmation in a special dialog box does an application get administrative permissions.
 In the background, rights are increased by changing the identity.
 The UAC is thus the basis for the sandboxing of programs and directories under Windows.
 It regulates the granting of privileges to processes and isolates processes and windows that run on the same desktop with different rights.

 With Windows Server 2012 and Windows 7, the UAC has been refined to make it easier to manage the configuration and messages.

 UAC is a compromise between security and convenience.
-It does not provide full sandboxing and can be bypassed in a number of ways, but can add to the cost of malicious software and similar threats or help isolate their effects.
+It does not provide full sandboxing and can be bypassed in a number of ways, but it can increase the cost of malicious software and related threats or help isolate their effects.

 An even stronger coverage would be achieved by working with completely separate accounts with real account switching for administrative tasks.
 This is recommended for high or very high protection requirements.
 The second most secure solution is to use separate rights-elevating accounts for standard users through Over-the-Shoulder Query (OTS).
 At a minimum, work should be enabled in Admin Approval Mode (AAM).
 The shutdown of the user account control is no longer possible with Windows Server 2012, but also an automatic rights increase without demand is not recommended.

 However, with complete separation of the accounts the problem arises that if administrators should first be able to log on to servers as standard users, it is also possible to log in all domain users on the server.
 This is not desirable as it significantly increases the attack surface.
 Either this must be prevented with complex configuration or the alternative of separate admin systems, so-called Privileged Access Workstations (PAWs), can be used.
 However, these specially protected dedicated systems are usually only in question with higher protection requirements.

 Attention: UAC never limits the predefined account "Administrator".
-Under client operating systems as of Vista this usually has no effect as this account can not be used for login; instead, additional accounts from the "Administrators" group will be created.
+Under client operating systems from Vista, this usually has no effect because this account can not be used for login; instead, additional accounts from the "Administrators" group will be created.
 On the other hand, Windows Server (as of 2008) does not create any additional accounts during installation and allows you to log in as "Administrator" without UAC.
 The account "Administrator" should therefore not be used for regular system administration.
 Other local or domain accounts that are "administrators" members are restricted via UAC.

 ### 2.2 Standard measures